All Episodes

 And yet the people that don't have a plan are out there continuing to demand a plan.

-And uh it it does this is unseemly.
+And this is unseemly.

-But, my friends, it's timely, because it has also served to illustrate who these people are.
+But, my friends, it's timely because it has also served to illustrate who these people are.

 I wish more Americans could see it than will.